Your Cheat Sheet to 5 Top French Learning Programs in Paris

 As a linguist who’s lived abroad for many years, I’d like to encourage you to immerse yourself completely in the French culture by studying in Paris.

-To help you take this step, we’ve researched some of the best programs in Paris for you.
+To help you take this step, I’ve researched some of the best high-quality language programs in Paris for you.
 Take a look and then grab that passport!

 Choosing the best language school abroad isn’t easy, not only because of the prices and the quality but also because the system in Europe is quite different from the system in the U.S.